timdiels/chicken_turtle_project/README.rst

 v2.3.0
 ------

-Now then, the changelist:

 - Fixed:

   - `ct-mkvenv` did not upgrade `pip`, `wheel` and `setuptools`
-  - pre-commit did not enter venv properly when running tests
+  - git pre-commit hook did not enter venv properly when running tests
+  - added missing `numpy` requirement, an optional dependency of `networkx`
+  - `requirements.in`: dependencies on extra requires (e.g.
+    ``dependency[extra]``) failed

 - Optimised:

   - `ct-mkvenv` reruns are faster

-- Added:
+- Added or enhanced:

-  - when `CT_NO_MKPROJECT` environment variable is set, ct-mkproject will exit immediately when called.
+  - when `CT_NO_MKPROJECT` environment variable is set, `ct-mkproject` will exit immediately when called.

-  - `--debug` option, default log output is now terser and more readable.
+  - `--debug` option: more detailed messages on stdout.

+  - minimise changes in `setup.py` and `requirements.txt` (by sorting any lists)

 - Changed:

+  - Terser and more readable messages on stdout

-  - Generate API using autosummary_generate instead of sphinx-apidoc.
+  - Generate API using `autosummary_generate` instead of `sphinx-apidoc`.

-  - if `pip`, `wheel` or `setuptools` is mentioned in a requirements.in file, it will also appear in requirements.txt, for the rare cases where you need to constrain one of them.
+  - if `pip`, `wheel` or `setuptools` is mentioned in a `requirements.in` file, it will also appear in `requirements.txt`, for the rare cases where you need to constrain one of them.

+  - ct-mkvenv: dependencies no longer installed in the order they are specified in requirements.txt

+- Removed:

-- Removed: ``ct-mkvenv --no-mkproject``, instead use ``CT_NO_MKPROJECT=y ct-mkvenv``.
+  - ``ct-mkvenv --no-mkproject``: instead, use ``CT_NO_MKPROJECT=y ct-mkvenv``.

 v2.2.0
 ------